odtu/EE463/README.md

 This is the GitHub repo for METU EE463-Static Power Conversion-I course.

-For more infomation please visit [keysan.me/ee463](http://keysan.me/ee463)
+For more infomation and full Syllabus please visit [keysan.me/ee463](http://keysan.me/ee463)